 You don't know where your athlete's times actually put them.
 You don't know if they're a D1 recruit, a D2 recruit, or a D3 recruit.
 You don't know when to start reaching out to coaches, what to say when you do, or how involved you're supposed to be as a parent.

 You're probably not behind.
 But the families who are ahead of you aren't smarter or better connected.
-They just started with better information.
-The recruiting process is genuinely complex — roster caps, scholarship structures, the transfer portal, international recruits — and the landscape shifted significantly in 2025 in ways that even families inside the sport are struggling to keep up with.
-Most of what matters is never explained to families on the outside.
+They started with better information.
+The recruiting process is genuinely complex.
+Roster caps, scholarship structures, the transfer portal, international recruits.
+The whole landscape shifted again in 2025 in ways that even families inside the sport are struggling to keep up with.
+What looks like confusion on your end isn't a reflection of how hard you've tried.
+It's a reflection of how much is deliberately kept behind closed doors.

 I'm Jay Johnson.
-I spent six years as a recruiting coordinator at the University of Colorado — the person inside the room deciding who to recruit and why.
+I spent six years as a recruiting coordinator at the University of Colorado.
+The person inside the room deciding who to recruit and why.
 I've coached distance runners for over 25 years.
 And now I'm a parent with a daughter who's a junior and wants to run in college.
 I've been on both sides of this process.
-What I've learned is that the confusion families feel isn't a reflection of the effort they've put in.
-It's a reflection of how much is deliberately kept behind closed doors.
+And I'm tired of watching good families lose months, and sometimes the right school entirely, to mistakes nobody warned them were coming.

 What's in the guide

 Five mistakes.
 Every one of them fixable.
+Sent straight to your inbox.

 We'll send it straight to your inbox.